-Upper Bay NY Harbor, NY & NJ Hudson River Channel, NY & NJ : 54.3% port emissions to NJ

-I, NY & NJ : 50.0% port emissions to NJ
+Upper Bay NY Harbor, NY & NJ : 54.3% port emissions to NJ Hudson River Channel, NY & NJ : 50.0% port emissions to NJ New York & New Jersey Channel, NY & NJ: 52.6% port emissions to NJ

-8. % emissions to NJ from shipping activity to Ports shared by Pennsylannia and New Jersey, ie Delaware River (Phila to sea) and Delaware River (Phila to Trenton), Camden and Trenton is allocated by crediting all northbound shipping, ie upbound or inbound, to NJ12.
+8. % emissions to NJ from shipping activity to Ports shared by Pennsylannia and New Jersey, ie Delaware River (Phila to sea) and Delaware River (Phila to Trenton), Camden and Trenton is allocated by crediting all northbound shipping, ie upbound or inbound, to NJ.
 Assume emissions allocation to NJ achieved from dividing upbound port S & B by total port S & B shipping, ie (upbd S or upbdB)/(downbd & upbd S + downbd & upbd B).
 The following allocation of emissions has been achieved for ports on the Delaware river.

-9. Distinct NJ municipalities located on opposite sides of a waterway receive 50% of the total emissions determined for that portion of a waterway that each town shares with another town.
-6 Specifically, the ports with distinct NJ towns located on opposite sides of their waterway include the ports of: 1) Newark except for the last mile which is entirely within the boundary of the City of Newark 2) Hackensack River 3)Raritan River except for the 1st mile which is entirely within the boundaries of the City of South Amboy 3) Portions of Mantua Creek 4) Portions of Intracoastal Waterway.

-10. Transit from Delaware River (Phila to the Sea) includes the Port of Camden.2 Therefore no adjustment is made to make allowance for a separate Camden calculation based on shipping data to Camden.
-Camden is just included as one more dock station on the Delaware River Port (Phila to the Sea).

-11. Transit from Delaware River (Phila to Trenton) includes through traffic to Trenton but not the port of Trenton.
+- 9. Distinct NJ municipalities located on opposite sides of a waterway receive 50% of the total emissions determined for that portion of a waterway that each town shares with another town.
+Specifically, the ports with distinct NJ towns located on opposite sides of their waterway include the ports of: 1) Newark except for the last mile which is entirely within the boundary of the City of Newark 2) Hackensack River 3)Raritan River except for the 1st mile which is entirely within the boundaries of the City of South Amboy 3) Portions of Mantua Creek 4) Portions of Intracoastal Waterway. - 10.
+Transit from Delaware River (Phila to the Sea) includes the Port of Camden.
+Therefore no adjustment is made to make allowance for a separate Camden calculation based on shipping data to Camden.
+Camden is just included as one more dock station on the Delaware River Port (Phila to the Sea). - 11.
+Transit from Delaware River (Phila to Trenton) includes through traffic to Trenton but not the port of Trenton.
 The port of Trenton is only a single dock which is the last stop on the River.
 Which means it does not receive any through shipping from any other port or upstream docks but only shipping directed to the Port of Trenton.
 For this reason the fuel oil storage capacity of Trenton docks have not been included in the Delaware River (Phila to Trenton) to allocate port emissions to municipality level (see item 5 above).
 Moreover, the small amount of ships and barges traveling just to the single dock in the port of Trenton have not been deducted from the total number of shipping indicated for the Delaware River (Phila to Trenton) port which is used to determine NJ and Penn shipping proportions.
-Whereas the small amount of shipping traveling to Trenton from the second to last port on the Delaware River in Trenton. (see item 7 above)

-12. Assume that all shipping traveling to ports upstream of other designated ports must first travel through the waterways of the downstream port.
+Whereas the small amount of shipping traveling to Trenton from the second to last port on the Delaware River is used only to apportion NJ/Penn traffic from the second to last port in Burlington Twp to the last port on the river in Trenton. (see item 7 above) - 12.
+Assume that all shipping traveling to ports upstream of other designated ports must first travel through the waterways of the downstream port.
 This requires that emissions caused by this through travel have to be included with the regular emissions associated with travel in the designated port.